sharkyh20/KinectToVR/README.md

 [The OpenVR InputEmulator .exe - (Latest tested version 1.3)](https://github.com/matzman666/OpenVR-InputEmulator/releases)

+#### IMPORTANT: If your Kinect is a 360/Xbone version, instead of a Windows version, then you will also need the corresponding SDK for it to detect it.
+As Microsoft prevents these from working outside of a 'development environment'.

+[Kinect SDK v1.8](https://www.microsoft.com/en-us/download/details.aspx?id=40278) <- If you're installing this then the runtime is NOT required.
+It includes it.

 ### Running the program
  You can use the Xbox 360 Kinect with an adapter [such as this one](https://www.amazon.com/Adapter-Kinect-360-HandHelditems-Sketch-Universal/dp/B005EIXVAE), or a regular Kinect for Windows.